easytarget/pyPWMd/README.md

 pypwm_client.connected
       A bool, giving the last known client-server connection status
 ```
-Here is an example of using the library: see also the demo [client-demo.py](./client-demo.py).
+Here is an example of using the library on my MQ-Pro (8 pwm timers):
-For example:
+* Also see the demo [client-demo.py](./client-demo.py).
 ```python
 Python 3.12.3 (main, Sep 11 2024, 14:17:37) [GCC 13.2.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.